pinosjxp/Tutorials/Promises/TUTORIAL.md

     })
 })
 ```
 This callback chain drills through a REST-like api to find detailed user info on the first user that it can find.
-There's not too many lines of code here, but imaging drilling through a REST api with many layers of resources to get similar information.
+There's not too many lines of code here, but imagine drilling through a REST api with many layers of resources to get similar information.
 What about adding a callback after each request to do some preprocesing (E.g. converting the data to JSON, filtering)?
 This chain of callbacks can get very large quickly...
 ```javascript
 //Assume Jquery $.get() takes url as first parameter and callback as second parameter.
 $.get('/schools', function(schools){